What kinds of licenses or permits do I need to hunt in Arkansas?

 Who needs to register for HIP?

 Hunters 16 or older are required to carry proof of Arkansas Harvest Information Program (HIP) registration when hunting ducks, geese, doves, coots, woodcocks, snipe, rails, gallinules or moorhens.
-Available at no charge, HIP registration can be obtained by completing a short survey at license dealers or any Game and Fish Commission office and will be noted on the license form.
+HIP registration is free and available through any license purchasing option.
+Click here to purchase a license and get HIP.

 Which licenses do hunting guides need?